Chris Watts set to be sentenced to life in prison for murder of wife, daughters

 “As your mother, I have always loved you Chris and I still do,” Cindy Watts said.
 “I hate what has happened.”

-After disposing of his family, Chris Watts went back to work, according to prosecutors.
-The next day, he spoke to local media and pleaded for the safe return of his wife and daughters, while the community frantically searched the area.

-Of course, Rourke said, comprehending the “why?” in all of this might prove to be impossible.
+Chris Watts didn’t speak during his sentencing, though his attorneys did read a brief apology.

+This case, which has generated international media attention, will never go to trial.
+During the sentencing hearing, Weld County District Attorney Michael Rourke did offer hints at the evidence that would have been presented against Chris Watts had he faced a jury.

-He described the dichotomy of the text message and internet searches of Shannan and Bella Watts in the months leading up to the murder.
-Shannan was actively working on their marriage, Rourke said, and bought her husband self-help books.
+Rourke painted a picture of the dichotomy between Shannan and Chris Watts in what would be the final months of their marriage.
+Shannan Watts was actively working to repair their relationship, and bought them both self-help books.

-Chris Watts would throw one of those in the trash, and was researching jewelry and vacation spots for his mistress.
+Chris Watts would throw one of those in the trash, according to prosecutors, all while he texted his mistress and planned a future between them that involved jewelry and vacations.

+He was silently planning on selling the house, Rourke said, and pulled his children out of school to buy more time after their murders.

-While Shanann Watts took the girls on vacation to North Carolina, Chris Watts was visiting car museums and the Sand Dunes with his girlfriend.
+While Shannan took their daughters on vacation to North Carolina, Chris Watts visited the Sand Dunes and car museums with his girlfriend.

+Rourke said things came to a head during the early morning hours of Aug.
+13. Shannan Watts arrived at their two story-story Erie home from a business trip, and she and her husband had an emotional conversation that only Chris Watts now knows the details of.

+Chris Watts would strangle his wife, according to Rourke.
+There was no sign that she resisted, and only a single bruise on her neck.

 “None of this answers the questions of ‘why?’
 Rourke said.
 “If he was this happy and wanted a new start, get a divorce!
 You don’t annihilate their family and throw them out like garbage.”